rfinquiron/nodePHPchat/README.md

+Simple Chat application using PHP and node.js and socket.io

 Integration test between nodeJS and PHP for realtime private chat

 This is just a simple chat application, where all pages are managed by PHP.
 NodeJS is used for realtime one to one chat